IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

 ## Use Case

+This implementation note describes several approaches to specifying thumbnail images on resources in a IIIF Manifest using the `thumbnail` property.

-As a publisher of a Manifest, you may choose to declare thumbnail images on Canvases in order to optimize thumbnail generation and display by viewing clients, such as Mirador and Universal Viewer.
-While it is not necessary to declare a thumbnail on Canvases since clients SHOULD render thumbnails from the Resource, doing so can increase the efficiency with which thumbnails load in a viewer.
-This is especially noticeable in Manifests that have many Canvases, such as books and manuscripts with many high-resolution images.
+While it is not always necessary to declare a thumbnail on Canvases since clients SHOULD render thumbnails from the Resource, there are several scenarios that warrant thumbnails on Canvases and other resource types:
+* A thumbnail is desirable to represent a Collection or Manifest in a list (Collection)
+* A Canvas has multiple resources that make up the view
+* A content resource is an option in a Choice of resources
+* A Manifest has many Canvases with many high-resolution images and you wish to optimize thumbnail generation and display by viewing clients

-This recipe outlines several different approaches to declaring thumbnails and discusses the benefits and limitations for each, and provides suggestions to clients for processing thumbnails.
+This discussion below outlines the benefits and limitations for the different approaches, and provides suggestions to clients for processing thumbnails.
 For a more general introduction to thumbnails, see the [Image Thumbnail for Manifest][0117] recipe.

 ## Implementation Notes